-As noted in the interim hazard response letter (Reference 6.10), the local intense precipitation (LIP), failure of dams, and storm surge flood-causing mechanisms at Surry are not bounded by the plants' CDB.
-Therefore, additional assessments of these flood-causing mechanisms were required.
+As noted in the interim hazard response letter (Reference 6.10), the local intense precipitation (LIP) flood-causing mechanism at D.C.
+Cook was not bounded by the CDB.
+Therefore, additional assessment of this flood-causing mechanism was required.
 The NRC staff used a graded approach to determine if this site would need to perform an IA for the reevaluated flooding hazard, or if an FE would suffice.
-Based on the graded approach, Surry completed and submitted a combined FE/IA (Reference 6.20).
-The combined FE/IA ensures that appropriate actions were identified and taken to protect the plant from the reevaluated flood hazards.
-The FE process was used to evaluate the dam failure and LIP flood-causing mechanisms.
-The IA process was used to assess the plants' protection capabilities against the storm surge flood-causing mechanism.
-The NRC staff conducted a regulatory audit, (Reference 6.22), evaluated the combined FE/IA, using the regulatory review guidance of Reference 6.24, and provided a response letter (Reference 6.21).
-Based on this review, the NRC has concluded that Surry has provided sufficient information and rationale for closing out the 10 CFR 50.54(f) letter.
+Based on the graded approach, D.C.
+Cook completed an FE (Reference 6.20) to ensure appropriate actions were identified and taken to protect the plant from the reevaluated flood hazard.
+The NRC staff conducted a regulatory audit (Reference 6.22), completed its review of the FE, and concluded in the staff assessment (Reference 6.21) that the licensee provided sufficient information in response to the 50.54(f)

+letter.
+Audit results were summarized in the staff assessment.
 No further regulatory actions are required related to the flood hazard reevaluations.

-Because the staff's combined FE/IA review was completed after the final MBDBE rule was approved, the NRC staff appropriately considered the revised MBDBE rule in its staff assessment and confirmed that the conclusions in the various other staff assessments support a determination that no further regulatory requirements are required for Surry.
+Because the staff's reviews were completed prior to when the final MBDBE rule was approved, the NRC staff, using the process discussed in the flooding binning letter (Reference 6.25), re-visited these conclusions considering the final approved MBDBE rule.
+The staff confirmed that the conclusions in the various staff assessments continue to support a determination that no further regulatory requirements are required for D.C.
+Cook.

 The NRC staff reviewed the information provided by the licensee and has concluded that sufficient information was provided to be responsive to Enclosure 2 of the 50.54(f) letter.
-The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for Surry.
+The staff acknowledges that all flooding hazard reevaluation activities requested by Enclosure 2 of the 50.54(f) letter have been completed for D.C.
+Cook.
 No further information related to the reevaluated flood hazard is required.